top of page

 Guidelines for Submission & Preparation of Manuscript

-Please submit formatted articles using this template.
+Please submit the articles in the format provided in this template.

 We are in the process of migrating to an online submission system.